stevedatadog/katacoda-scenarios/synthetics-cicd/assets/lms/overview.md

-Detailed Course Overview
-===
-In this course, you'll learn how to incorporate Datadog's synthetic browser tests into a Continuous Integration/Continuous Deployment (CI/CD) pipeline to minimize user-facing application regressions resulting from buggy releases.
+In this course, you'll learn how to incorporate Datadog's synthetic tests into a CI/CD pipeline to minimize user-facing application regressions resulting from buggy releases.

 Click **Course Introduction  >  Introduction** to start the course.

 Primary Audience
 ---
-This intermediate-level course is designed for DevOps and release engineers who want to incorporate Datadog's synthetic tests into their CI/CD pipeline.
+This beginner level course is designed for DevOps and release engineers who want to incorporate Datadog's synthetic tests into their CI/CD pipeline.
 QA, UX, and product engineers would also likely benefit from this course.

 Prerequisites
 ---
 Learners should be comfortable with the main DataDog products and how to navigate the DataDog app; Introduction to Datadog is recommended.
-Learners should also understand how web applications work, and the concept of Continuous Integration/Continuous Deployment (CI/CD).

-We strongly recommend that you complete the Introduction to Synthetics course before starting this course, as it walks you through creating the browser test used in this course.
+We strongly recommend that you complete the Introduction to Synthetic Tests course before starting this course, as it walks you through a progressive browser test creation.

+Learners should also understand how web applications work, and the concept of CI/CD pipelines.

 Length (estimated)
 ---
-45 minutes
+50 minutes

 Language
 ---